Oilfield services leader Schlumberger

 North American growth was driven by work in the deepwater Gulf of Mexico, where activity is increasing after the 2010 BP Plc

-Offshore activity in Africa and land business in the Middle East and North Africa were also strong, the company said.
+Offshore activity in Africa and land business in the Middle East and North Africa were also strong, Schlumberger said.

-Schlumberger said recent price increases that helped the onshore business in North America had slowed from the third quarter, but it was sticking with its plans to build more hydraulic fracturing capacity, for now.
+Schlumberger said recent price rises that boosted the North American onshore business had slowed from the third quarter, but it was sticking with plans to build more hydraulic fracturing capacity, for now.

-U.S. drilling activity has exploded in recent years as the development of shale rock formations through fracking has surged, which has been a boon for Schlumberger, Halliburton and Baker Hughes.
+U.S. drilling has boomed in recent years with increased production from shale rock formations through fracking, which has been a boon for Schlumberger, Halliburton and Baker Hughes.

-But that drilling has also led to a glut of natural gas and pushed prices for the fuel to its lowest levels in a decade, raising expectations that such activity will decline.
+But apart from the political fallout due to environmental concerns, all that drilling has also created a glut of natural gas.
+This has pushed prices for the fuel to its lowest levels in a decade, causing drilling activity to decline.

-Kibsgaard said he expected the onshore North American rig count to remain about flat this year, with growth in oil basins offsetting the decline in natural gas drilling.
+Kibsgaard expected the onshore North American rig count to remain about flat this year, with growth in oil basins offsetting the decline in natural gas drilling.

-Shares of Schlumberger were up 1.9 percent at $74.23 in morning training after rising as high as $75.75 earlier in the session.
+Schlumberger shares were up 0.6 percent at $73.31 in midday trading after rising as high as $75.75 early on Friday.

 (Reporting by Matt Daily in New York, Krishna N Das in Bangalore and Braden Reddall in San Francisco; Editing by Lisa Von Ahn)